soar-telescope/goodman_pipeline/docs/install.rst

   necessary to manually install dependencies.

 Run test code.
-  This is optional only possible if you are installing from source code.
+  This is optional and only possible if you are installing from source code or a released version.

 Install the goodman pipeline.
   The most important step (of course).
+Go to installation_

 Getting the code
 ****************